 By: Elizabeth Turner

-2017 Vanderbilt Kennedy Center Science Day will take place Monday, Nov.
-13, beginning at 12:00 p.m. at Vanderbilt University Student Life Center.
+2018 Vanderbilt Kennedy Center Science Day will take place Tuesday, Jan.
+23, 2018, beginning at 12:00 p.m. at Vanderbilt University Student Life Center.
 Posters will be hung in the Commodore Ballroom from 11:00 a.m.-12:00 p.m. with the program beginning at noon in the Board of Trust Room.
-Science Day festivities will include lunch, two poster sessions, a keynote, and a Data Blitz, closing with a wine/cheese reception.
-More information will be posted on the VKC Science Day webpage as well as the 2017 Science Day Events Calendar page as details are solidified.
+Science Day festivities will include lunch, poster sessions, a keynote, and a Data Blitz, closing with a wine/cheese reception.
+More information will be posted on the VKC Science Day webpage as well as the 2018 Science Day Events Calendar page as details are confirmed.

 Each year, more than 100 posters are presented by undergraduate students, graduate students, postdoctoral fellows, research faculty, and research staff conducting research in labs or research programs of VKC members and investigators.
 Cash prizes are awarded to an undergraduate student, graduate student, and postdoctoral fellow for best research poster in each of the following research themes: